akshitagadiparthi/Web_scrapping_project/README.md

-# Web Scrapping - Beautiful Soup
+# Web Scrapping

 Technology used: *python, beautiful soup, pandas*

+Amidst planning a vacation to Berlin for my family, I figured I could use my analytics knowledge to help organise all the restaurant information in that area.
-I just found a good data source of restaurants in Berlin.
-I decided to use Beautiful Soup to try to extract data and create a dataset with all restaurants in Berlin.
+I decided to use **Beautiful Soup** to try to extract data and create a dataset with all the restaurants in Berlin.

 ## Python file